Skip to content

 annotations:

-summary: "Persistent DestinationConflict a Projection is being blocked by an unowned destination"
+summary: "Persistent DestinationConflict on {{ $labels.kind }} a CR is being blocked by an unowned destination"

-# Success should dominate — ratio alert
+# Success should dominate — ratio alert per kind.
+Aggregating both kinds together

 - alert: ProjectionSuccessRateLow